I've read that vitamin supplements could help my MS symptoms. Is that true?

 Vitamin D may be an exception.
 So far, vitamin D is one of the most intensely studied supplements for MS. For several years, there has been a growing interest in the role of low vitamin D levels and an increased risk of MS attacks or exacerbations.

-Current research suggests a possible relationship between the two, although more thorough studies are needed to establish a definite link.
+Current research suggests a possible relationship between the two, although more-thorough studies are needed to establish a definite link.
 For now, daily supplementation with up to 4,000 international units (IU) of vitamin D-3 is generally considered to be safe.
 Doses greater than 4,000 IU a day may sometimes be necessary in people who are vitamin D deficient, but large doses may also carry increased risks.
-Talk with your doctor before taking high-dose vitamin D therapy.
+Because people absorb vitamin D differently, talk to your doctor to determine if checking your blood levels could help identify the right dose for you.

 If you have MS and are considering vitamin supplements, talk with your doctor first to determine what vitamins and doses he or she recommends.